doug/tailbone/README.md

 });
 ```

-### Events:

-    /api/events/
-      A special api call used for sending and receiving events across clients.

-One way to leverage this is by using Tailbone.js.
-It implements through event functions:

-    tailbone.bind("name", function() { console.log("callback"); });
-    tailbone.trigger("name");
-    tailbone.unbind("name");

 ### Search:

     /api/search/?q=myquery
       Full text search of models.
       A special api call used for doing full text search of models.

 To enable this experimental feature you need to create a [searchable.json](https://github.com/dataarts/tailbone/blob/master/searchable.template.json) which lists which properties on which models are indexed and how they are indexed.
-Read more about search [here](https://developers.google.com/appengine/docs/python/search/overview).
+Read more about search [here](https://developers.google.com/appengine/docs/python/search/overview). seachable.json should be created in your main project directory.

 Example searchable.json